 A national leader in undergraduate research, Shields has collaborated with over 100 undergraduates in meaningful projects in the fields of computational chemistry, structural biochemistry and science education.
 His most current research involves using computational methods to gain insights into biochemistry and environmental chemistry.

 Shields previously served as the founding dean of the College of Science and Technology at Armstrong Atlantic State University in Savannah, Ga., where he was also a professor of chemistry in the Department of Chemistry and Physics.
 Prior to that, Shields served as the Winslow professor of chemistry and chair of the department at Hamilton College, and in various faculty and administrative posts at Lake Forest College.
 Since 2000, Shields has served as director of MERCURY, or the Molecular Education and Research Consortium in Undergraduate Computational Chemistry, a collaboration of 17 undergraduate research teams at 15 different institutions.
 The annual MERCURY conference is held at Bucknell each summer.
-Shields has also served as a Councilor for the Council on Undergraduate Research since 2008.
+Shields has served as a Councilor for the Council on Undergraduate Research since 2008, and currently serves on the executive board of CUR.
+He received the American Chemical Society Award for Research at an Undergraduate Institution in 2015.

 Shields received his bachelor's, master's, and doctoral degrees from the Georgia Institute of Technology.
 His postdoctoral research on protein-DNA interactions at Yale University and the Howard Hughes Medical Institute was conducted in the laboratory of Professor Thomas Steitz, the 2009 Chemistry Nobel Laureate.